sandeep45/redux-template/README.md

 ###TODO:

-- Use Flexbox to center the auth page
 - Sorting in tables
-- Flow, watchman
+- watchman to run flow in real time
 - Webstorm - Read, Watch & Practice
 - Use local state in react component
 - add, show, update & delete of phone numbers